 - Check both feet daily.
 Look at each foot carefully, every single day.
 This means in between your toes, the ball of your foot, your heel- all of it.
-Blisters and infections tend to start between the toes, and you won’t always feel them until they become infected or irritated if you have Diabetic Neuropathy.
+Blisters and infections tend to start between the toes, and you won’t always feel them until they become infected or irritated if you have Diabetic nerve pain.

 - Wash with warm – not hot – water.
-Each day, was your feet briefly with warm water.
+Each day, wash your feet briefly with warm water.
 You may not be able to feel the heat with your feet, so test the water with your hands first.
 Avoid soaking too long in water, since waterlogged sores have a harder time healing.
-Always remember to thoroughly dry your feet right away, be gentle between your toes!
+Always remember to thoroughly dry your feet right away, and to be gentle between your toes!

 - Barefoot isn’t for you.
 It is a good rule of thumb to always have something on your feet.
 Whether it be shoes, slippers or even socks.
 Speaking of socks, always wear them with shoes.
 Since leather, plastics and man-made show materials can irritate your skin and bring forth blisters.
 While nylons, knee-highs or thin socks are pretty to look at, they may not always offer the support you need.
 Wear thicker socks to pad your feet and cushion any calluses or sore spots.